k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 6. As a result, if the Sync mode is set to **Do not sync** by the user, or the task is a [delete only](/articles/TDM/tdm_gui/19_load_task_request_parameters_regular_mode.md#delete-entity-without-load) task, the source LU tables are not populated by the LUI sync.

+7. This function also validates if the entity exists in the source tabke.
+If the entity is not found in the main source tables, this function throws an Exception and the entity is rejected.

-7. Link the remaining source LU tables to the main LU tables so that if the main source LU table is not populated.
+8. Link the remaining source LU tables to the main LU tables so that if the main source LU table is not populated.
 The remaining source LU table also remains empty.

 ### Step 4 - Add the Target LU Tables to the LU Schema